Spring 2017 Involved Courses, Internships, & Independent Projects

-Lea, senior Environmental Studies student, is involved with the HEAL Coalition and Twin Rivers Interfaith Food Pantry.
+Lea, senior Environmental Studies student, collaborated with the HEAL Coalition and Twin Rivers Interfaith Food Pantry.
 She began her research over the 2016 summer, evaluating the HEAL Coalition's local food initiatives in Franklin and the impact they have serving the low income population.

 "For my capstone project I am doing a qualitative study as a participatory action researcher by interviewing members of both HEAL and the food pantry.
 I was able to interview some low income residents and volunteers at the pantry to determine the types of food they want or need.
 My holistic goal as a researcher is to provide a platform for the 'voiceless' in Franklin and raise more awareness for food insecurity issues that need to be vitally addressed.
 I am learning how to build my networking skills, creating a space for more collaboration, sharpening my intuition, and navigating how to strategically be resourceful to aid a community in need.
 It was such a great experience to work with so many diverse people wanting to increase healthy food access to the most vulnerable.
 I have learned a lot about myself in the process, of what I am interested in such as environmental justice and understanding city development."